RobertGummesson/BuildTimeAnalyzer-for-Xcode/README.md

 ## Installation

+NOTE: The new Xcode (7.3.1) will be supported in the next couple of hours.
+Bare with me. :)

 Build Time Analyzer is available through [Alcatraz - The package manager for Xcode](http://alcatraz.io/).

 If you rather compile it yourself, simply build the Xcode project and restart Xcode.
 The plugin will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
 To uninstall, just remove the plugin from there (and restart Xcode).